mohsenatigh/polygon_search/README.md

 This simple program uses Geospatial Partitioning to find the postal code of a specific geographical point in Germany.
 I use this program to compare the performance of four popular programming languages.
 There are some points regarding this benchmark:

 - 	I didn't use any third-party library for this benchmark, and all the implementations remain based on standard data structures and libraries available in each programming language.
--   The benchmark result is based on sample data containing 86000 polygons that cover all the german regions.
+-   The benchmark result is based on sample data containing polygons that cover all the german region.
--   To keep the system as simple as possible, I am using a custom file format for importing the polygons data.
+-   To keep the system as simple as possible, I am using a custom file format for importing the polygons data. you can download the original data from https://www.suche-postleitzahl.org/plz-karte-erstellen
 -   the algorithm contains three operation modes:
 	-	**HIGH**
 	-	**MEDIUM**
 	-	**LOW**
--   The memory usage will be reduced (by the magnitude of 10 or 15 times ) if we disable the high accuracy mode.
--   The complexity is O(1) for 46% of the regions and O(M) for others  (The maximum M for the current sample data is 13).

 ## Compiler version
 -   The results are related to the following compiler versions :
-    -   **gcc version 9.3.0**
+    -   **gcc 9.3.0**
-    -   **clang version 10.0.0**
+    -   **clang 10.0.0**
-    -   **jdk-17 for java**
+    -   **jdk-17**
-    -   **go version go1.17.1**
+    -   **go version 1.17.1**
     -   **rustc 1.55.0**

 ## Test Data

 ## Build
 ### C++ gcc